aleczaitz/startup/README.md

-# ParkPal
+# Jorvo

 [My Notes](notes.md)

-This application is a platform to connect event-goers to local driveway hosts that are willing to rent out their driveway space as event parking.
+This is a platform to race type against your friends and other strangers in real time

 ## 🚀 Specification Deliverable